 <input> field to a

-<script> tag, then you’ve shifted the problem without stepping towards a solution.
-The
+<script> tag, then you’ve shifted the XSS problem to a different vector.
+In our target app, the

-Rather than strip apostrophes from the search variable’s value, the developers have decided to escape them with backslashes.
-Here’s how it’s expected to work when a user searches for abc’.
+Rather than strip apostrophes from the search variable’s value, the developers decided to escape them with backslashes.
+Here’s how it’s expected to work when a user searches for

 document.getElementById('searchResult').value = 'abc\\'';